Step 1: Member Surveying

 ETFO’s Representative Council (sometimes referred to as “Rep Council”) is composed of the president of each ETFO local, plus additional representatives based on the size of the local.
 Under ETFO’s Constitution and Bylaws, Representative Council approves ETFO’s collective bargaining goals.

-At its meeting in February 2019, members of Representative Council reviewed and approved ETFO’s 2019 central bargaining goals.
+At its meeting in February 2022, members of Representative Council will review ETFO’s 2022 central bargaining goals for approval.